-During this time of year, movies about traveling home, playing in pristine snow, reunions, sipping hot cocoa by the fireside, excited children, miracles, and guardian angels fill us with joy and optimism.
+During this time of year, holiday movies about traveling home, playing in pristine snow, reunions, sipping hot cocoa by the fireside, excited children, miracles, and guardian angels fill us with joy and optimism.

 Perhaps it’s because I’m feeling nostalgic by these movies, or perhaps because this is the season we enjoy old familiar songs, and sharing memories.
 Perhaps it’s because I have reached an age where people graciously indulge me in my storytelling; but whatever the reason, I feel it’s time I shared the story of my own guardian angel.